ngugimuchangi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7. Function that prints second half of a string
 8. Function that prints an array of numbers
 9. Function that copies string from source to destination
 10. Atoi function that converts character numbers to integers
+11. Function to generate random valid passwords for crackme program